TV4 Media

-TV4 Media AB (formerly Bonnier Broadcasting AB) is a Swedish media holding company which is currently a part of the Swedish telecommunications company Telia Company, having acquired it from Swedish multimedia conglomerate Bonnier Group.
+TV4 Media AB (formerly Bonnier Broadcasting AB) is a Swedish media holding company which is currently a part of the Norwegian media group Schibsted, having acquired it from Swedish telecommunications company Telia Company.
 The company owns Swedish commercial broadcaster TV4 AB, Finnish commercial broadcaster MTV Oy, and pan-Nordic premium television channel operator C More Entertainment.

 The company was formed as Bonnier Broadcasting AB in 2016 to serve as a holding company of broadcasting businesses then-owned by Bonnier – the function previously held by TV4 AB (which subsequently dropped the "TV4-gruppen" trade name).
 Bonnier had acquired those broadcasting companies through a series of acquisition in 2000s.
 On 20 July 2018, Telia Company announced the acquisition proposal of Bonnier Broadcasting.
 The deal was completed on 2 December 2019, following an approval from the European Commission.

 Background

 In 2005, it was announced that Bonnier Group and Proventus would acquire MTV Oy from Alma Media.

-In November 2006, it was announced that Bonnier and Proventus would buy the share in the TV4-Gruppen that was then held by Schibsted.
+In November 2006, it was announced that Bonnier and Proventus would buy the share in the TV4's operating company that was then held by Schibsted.
 The deal was approved in December 2006, making TV4 almost entirely owned by Nordic Broadcasting Oy, a company owned jointly by Bonnier and Proventus.
 Proventus sold its shares in Nordic Broadcasting to Bonnier in March 2007, making it a fully owned subsidiary of Bonnier.

 On 16 June 2008, TV4-Gruppen announced it had acquired C More Entertainment from ProSiebenSat.1 Media for €320 million.